anzz1/psobb_patches/README.md

 - **High Dynamic Range Tone Mapping**
 Adjusts the color range of the scene to darken blacks and brighten whites, to more accurately replicate the deeper colors of a [CRT](https://en.wikipedia.org/wiki/Cathode-ray_tube) display for which the game's art was originally designed for.
 Colors will appear more vivid and less washed out on a modern LCD display.
 If you are using a CRT display, you might want to turn this feature off.

+## LargeAssets
+Increases the asset size limit from 0.59MB to 100MB.
+Allows loading large custom assets such as high definition texture packs and custom maps.

+Credits to [Solybum](https://github.com/Solybum) for the patch.